Khwarazmian Empire

-The Khwarezmian Empire was the last Turco-Persian Empire before the Mongol invasion of Central Asia.
+The Khwarazmian Empire was the last Turco-Persian Empire before the Mongol conquest of Central Asia.
 In 1219, the Mongols under their ruler Genghis Khan invaded the Khwarazmian Empire, successfully conquering the whole of it in just two years.
-The Mongols exploited existing weaknesses and conflicts in the empire, besieging and plundering the richest cities, while putting its citizens to the sword in one of the bloodiest wars in human history.
+The Mongols exploited existing weaknesses and conflicts in the empire, besieging and plundering the richest cities, and putting its citizens to the sword in one of the bloodiest conquests in human history.

-The date of the founding of the state of the Khwarazmshahs remains debatable.
-The dynasty that ruled the empire was founded by Anush Tigin (also known as Gharachai), initially a Turkic slave of the rulers of Gharchistan, later a Mamluk in the service of the Seljuks.
-However, it was Ala ad-Din Atsiz (r.1127-1156), descendant of Anush Tigin, who achieved Khwarazm's independence from its neighbors.

 History

 Early history

-The title of Khwarazmshah was introduced in 305 AD by the founder of the Afrigid dynasty and existed until 995.
+The title of Khwarazmshah was introduced in 305 by the founder of the Afrighids and existed until 995.
 After a short interval, the title was reinstated.
-During the uprising in Khwarazm in 1017, rebels killed the then Khwarazmian ruler Abu'l-Abbas Ma'mun and his wife Khurra-ji, the sister of Ghaznavid sultan Mahmud.
+During the uprising in Khwarazm in 1017, rebels killed Khwarazmshah Ma'mun II and his wife Khurra-ji, the sister of Ghaznavid sultan Mahmud of Ghazni.
 In response, Mahmud invaded the region to quell the rebellion.
-He later installed a new ruler and annexed a portion of Khwarazm.
-As a result, Khwarazm became a province of the Ghaznavid empire and remained so until 1034.
+He later installed a new ruler and annexed Khwarazm.
+As a result, it became a province of the Ghaznavid empire and remained so until 1035.

-In 1077, the control of the region, which previously belonged to the Seljuqs from 1042 to 1043, passed into the hands of Anushtegin Gharchai, a Turkic mamluk commander of the Seljuqs.
-In 1097, the Khwarazm governor of the Turkic origin Ekinchi ibn Qochqar declared independence from the Seljuqs and proclaimed himself the shah of Khwarazm.
-After a short period of time, however, he was killed by several Seljuq amirs that had risen in revolt.
-He was subsequently replaced with Anush Tigin Gharachai's son, Qutb al-Din Muhammad by the Seljuqs, who had reconquered the region.
-Thus, Qutb al-Din became the first hereditary Khwarazmshah.
+In 1077, control of the region, which had previously belonged to the Seljuqs from 1042 to 1043, passed into the hands of Anushtegin Gharchai, a Turkic Mamluk commander of the Seljuqs.
+In 1097, the Khwarazm governor of Turkic origin, Ekinchi ibn Qochqar declared independence from the Seljuqs and proclaimed himself the Shah of Khwarazm.
+After a short time, however, he was killed by several Seljuq amirs who had rebelled.
+He was replaced by Anush Tigin Gharachai's son, Qutb al-Din Muhammad, by the Seljuqs, who had reconquered the region.
+Qutb al-Din became the first hereditary Khwarazmshah.

 Rise

 Anushtegin Gharachai

 Anushtegin Gharachai was a Turkic mamluk commander of the Seljuqs and the governor of Khwarazm from approximately 1077 until 1097.
-He was the first member of his family to rule Khwarazm, and the namesake for the dynasty that would rule the province in the 12th and early 13th centuries.
+He was the first member of his family to rule Khwarazm and the namesake for the dynasty that would rule the province in the 12th and early 13th centuries.

-Anushtegin was put in command together with his master Gumushtegin Bilge-Beg in 1073 by the Seljuq sultan Malik-Shah I to retake territory in northern Greater Khorasan that the Ghaznavids had seized.
+Anushtegin was put in command together with his master Al-Taj Gümüshtegin in 1073 by the Seljuq sultan Malik-Shah I to retake territory in northern Greater Khorasan that the Ghaznavids had seized.
 He was subsequently made the sultan's tasht-dar (Persian: "keeper of the royal vessels"), and, as the revenues from Khwarazm were used to pay for the expenses incurred by this position, he was made governor of the province.
-The details of his tenure as governor are unclear, but he died by 1097 and the post was briefly given to Ekinchi bin Qochqar before being transferred to his son, Qutb al-Din Muhammad.
+The details of his tenure as governor are unclear.
+He died by 1097 and the post was briefly given to Ekinchi bin Qochqar before being transferred to his son, Qutb al-Din Muhammad.